Eashir/TableviewCellPartTwo/README.md

 ## TableviewCellPartTwo

 <br>
 Lets keep our Second Horizontal Stackview with the time labels.
-We'll make its `Alignment` Center and its `Distribution` Equal Spacing. `Spacing` will be 36
+We'll set its *Alignment* to Center and its *Distribution* to Equal Spacing. *Spacing* will be 36